RebeccaRoberts/ALBU_notebooks/README.md

 # ALBU_notebooks

-## Suplimentary material for Appendices
+## Suplementary material for Appendices
 These are some of the notebooks that I have used as part of my PhD studies.
 They can be used as supporting documentation for my appendices as follows:

 ### Appendix A